tommaso-borgato/wildfly-clustering-reproducers/INVALIDATION_DB/README.md

 start-all.sh --default
 ```

-Using this profile we get a webapp configured to use cache `offload` in cache container `web`.
+Using this profile we get a webapp configured to use a cache named `offload` in cache container `web`;
+this `offload` cache stores session data in a PostgreSQL Database.

 ### distributable-web-1